 The complexity of creating that exact mix of fantastic feline features was apparently daunting.
 Feline genetics is not easy, and over the years, many cat breeders have gotten many surprises.

-The original line became too inbred.
+In the case of the American Bobtail, the original line became too inbred.
 This is one of the downsides to experimental breeding.
 Along with that sometimes come various health issues when a breed is first developed.

 But in the 1980s, a group of breeders broke off from the original concept and these days, the American Bobtail comes in all variety of colors and patterns.
 As always, devoted breeders worked to ensure that most health problems were solved.
 Today, the Bobtail is a strong, sturdy cat.